An estimated 55,000 international and national visitors will view Sculpture at Scenic World.

 Works will be selected by the Exhibition Manager.

 Sculpture at Scenic World is offering a $20,000 Major Award selected by an independent judging panel.
 The winner of the Major Award will be announced on opening night.
-The remaining three awards; Artist Peer Award – $5,000, Scenic World Staff Choice Award $2,000 and the People’s Choice Award $1,000 will be announced at the closing of the exhibition on Sunday 7th May 2017.
+The $5,000 Environmental Award will be selected by an independent ecologist.
+The remaining three awards; Artist Peer Award – $3,000, Scenic World Staff Choice Award $2,000 and the People’s Choice Award $1,000 will be announced at the closing of the exhibition on Sunday 5th May 2019.

 TRANSPORTATION TO & FROM SITE